JSC-4/uBlaze_UART_LED_Counter/README.md

 # MicroBlaze LED Counter using UART with Nexys-4 DDR

-This project is about using the Nexys-4 DDR, to create a MicroBlaze SoC and communicating with the UART.A Custom IP of an LED Counter was created, whcih is then controlled by the UART core, running on the MicroBlaze processor.
+This project is about using the Nexys-4 DDR, to create a MicroBlaze SoC and communicating with the UART.
+A Custom IP of an LED
+Counter was created, whcih is then controlled by the UART core, running on the MicroBlaze processor.

 ### Prerequisites